Beth A. Jenson Prouty

 Prior to joining the firm, Beth clerked for the Honorable Alan C. Page, Helen M. Meyer, and Christopher J. Dietzen on the Minnesota Supreme Court.

-In addition to graduating near the top of her law school class, Beth was also a participant in, and later Managing Director of, the International Moot Court during her law school tenure.
+In addition to graduating at the top of her law school class, Beth was also a participant in, and later Managing Director of, the International Moot Court during her law school tenure.

 - Appellate Litigation